When it comes to saving money it can be a hard slog. But, these tips can make it easier. Now all you need to do is work out what you’re saving up for.

-I’ve actually lost count the amount of times that I’ve managed to save money at the start of the month only to break into it before the following payday.
+I’ve actually lost count the number of times that I’ve managed to save money at the start of the month only to break into it before the following payday.

 I don’t seem to be the only one though.
 There are 16 million people who have less than £100 saved, according to the Money Advice Service!